istio/istio.io/content/docs/concepts/multicluster-deployments/index.md

     caption="Istio mesh spanning multiple Kubernetes clusters with direct network access to remote pods over VPN"
 >}}

-In this topoloigy, the Istio control plane is deployed on one of the clusters while all other clusters run a simpler remote Istio configuration which connects them to the single Istio control plane that manages all of the Envoy's as a single mesh.
+In this topology, the Istio control plane is deployed on one of the clusters while all other clusters run a simpler remote Istio configuration which connects them to the single Istio control plane that manages all of the Envoy's as a single mesh.
 The IP addresses on the various clusters must not overlap and DNS resolution for services on remote clusters is not automatic.
 Users need to replicate